Guntram Boso: Princes Thibert and Mérovée

 Chilperic sent his son Mérovée (or Mérowig) to continue the Roccolène campaign.
 Arriving in Tours on Easter 576, Mérovée left his army and headed for Rouen.
 Enamored with Queen Brunehilde, he went to see her and asked his godfather, Bishop Pretextatus, to marry them.
 King Chilperic was informed and arrived in Rouen to separate the two lovers.
 He stripped his son of his arms and had him tonsured and ordained a priest.
 Queen Brunehilde was sent back to her son in Metz.
-On hearing of the prince's misadventures, Gontran Boson sent the sub-deacon Ricou to tell him to take refuge in the Basilica of Saint-Martin in Tours.'
+On hearing of the prince's misadventures, Guntram Boso sent the sub-deacon Ricou to tell him to take refuge in the Basilica of Saint-Martin in Tours.'
 Meroveius returned to Tours under the protection of Bishop Gregory.
 Chilperic then mobilized an army and marched towards Tours.
-Meanwhile, Gontran Boson consults a fortune-teller who predicts Chilperic's death, Merovee's accession to the throne, and a dukedom for himself, followed by a bishopric.
+Meanwhile, Guntram Boso consults a fortune-teller who predicts Chilperic's death, Merovee's accession to the throne, and a dukedom for himself, followed by a bishopric.
 Gregory scoffed at his belief in divination, advising him instead to direct his attention to God.

-At the beginning of 577, aware that his future in Touraine was limited, Mérovée decided to join his wife in Metz, accompanied by Gontran Boson and their respective men.
-To avoid his father's army, Meroveve passed through the kingdom of his uncle Gontran.
-At Auxerre, one of the latter's dukes captured the prince, but he managed to escape and eventually joined Gontran Boson at Metz.'
+At the beginning of 577, aware that his future in Touraine was limited, Mérovée decided to join his wife in Metz, accompanied by Guntram Boso and their respective men.
+To avoid his father's army, Meroveve passed through the kingdom of his uncle Guntram.
+At Auxerre, one of the latter's dukes captured the prince, but he managed to escape and eventually joined Guntram Boso at Metz.'
 Fearing open war with Chilperic, the other great rulers of the kingdom refused to protect him.
 However, Brunehilde helped him find refuge in a villa in Champagne.
 Later, Meroveve was lured into a trap by Queen Frédégonde.
 Rather than be captured, he asked one of his companions to end his life.'
-Gontran Boson and Bishop Gilles of Reims are accused by some of having been involved in this plot with Frédégonde.'
+Guntram Boso and Bishop Gilles of Reims are accused by some of having been involved in this plot with Frédégonde.'

-At the end of 577, Gontran Boson, accompanied by a few men, returned to Tours to collect his daughters, whom he had left in the Basilica of Saint-Martin.
+At the end of 577, Guntram Boso, accompanied by a few men, returned to Tours to collect his daughters, whom he had left in the Basilica of Saint-Martin.
 He sheltered them in Poitiers, a town belonging to Childebert.
 A few days later, Chilperic seized the city.
-Gontran had just enough time to leave his daughters in the safety of the Church of Saint-Hilaire before fleeing in a hurry.
-Early the following year, Gontran and his men returned to Poitiers to get the girls out but were spotted by Duke Dracolene, the city's new governor.
-Gontran Boson tries to negotiate but to no avail.
+Guntram had just enough time to leave his daughters in the safety of the Church of Saint-Hilaire before fleeing in a hurry.
+Early the following year, Guntram and his men returned to Poitiers to get the girls out but were spotted by Duke Dracolene, the city's new governor.
+Guntram Boso tries to negotiate but to no avail.
 Dracolène draws his spear and sword but misses.
-Boson and his friends swoop down on him and eliminate him.
-Gontran takes back his daughters and leaves Poitou.
+Boso and his friends swoop down on him and eliminate him.
+Guntram takes back his daughters and leaves Poitou.